 Some of your “crazy” friends might be a lot of fun, but you should stay away from them in the long run, they might get you in some serious trouble.
 Don’t invite criminal attention: don’t wear excessive jewelry, flash stacks of hundred-dollar bills, etc. Don’t put stickers on your car that advertise expensive things that might be inside it.

-Carrying a pistol provides you with a last means to protect your life if you feel that you are about to be killed or seriously injured.
+Carrying a pistol provides you with the last means to protect your life if you feel that you are about to be killed or seriously injured.
 Many people, mainly males, for some reason, confuse a pistol with a means of defending their virility, a guarantee that they can tell other people to “f*** off” with confidence.
-These people are confused, and their pistol is merely a means of getting them killed or imprisoned, because such behavior is both illegal and dangerous.
+These people are confused, and their pistol is merely a means of getting them killed or imprisoned because such behavior is both illegal and dangerous.
 If one breaks a law with a pistol, it is very easy to end up in prison.
 Would you want to go to the big house over something as stupid as pulling your gun out to scare an obnoxious drunk patron who spat upon you in a bar?
 Of course not….

 If you decide that you want to carry a pistol, first you must see about securing the required concealed carry permits from the police.

 In some places, they are very hard (or impossible) to obtain.
-If you are in this unfortunate situation, you can do nothing more than try to lobby your local government, or consult a lawyer, depending on the specifics of your case.
+If you are in this unfortunate situation, you can do nothing more than try to lobby your local government or consult a lawyer, depending on the specifics of your case.

 Next, you have to attend a safety/defense classes.
 The pistol is such a difficult weapon to use that it takes a lifetime to master.
-You should constantly practice shooting if you are serious about carry, at distances that are typical of gunfights,3ft to 30ft.
+You should constantly practice shooting if you are serious about carrying, at distances that are typical of gunfights,3ft to 30ft.
 You should take as many classes as possible and learn how to use your gun to protect yourself.

 You should fire a wide variety of pistols in order to decide what you wish to purchase.
 Your pistol should probably be a self-loading “automatic,” in either 9mm, .40S&W, or .45acp.
 Calibers that are smaller than 9mm are questionable unless you are an extremely good shot.
 (If you can place two shots on an index card in about one second at 20 feet, you should carry whatever you want, even a .22lr; everybody else is probably better off with 9mm.)

 Your pistol should have tritium sights.
 These sights contain an isotope of hydrogen (3H) which is in a capsule that glows in the dark.
 If you have to shoot at night—which is the case in 70% of all gunfights—they let you use your sights.
 If you have a pistol like a Glock 17, you probably don’t need a second magazine, as the weapon can hold up to eighteen rounds.
-If you have a smaller pistol, like an HK P7, which can hold up to eight rounds, you might want a second magazine.
+And if you have a smaller pistol, like an HK P7, which can hold up to eight rounds, you might want a second magazine.

 You should resist impractical pistols like Desert Eagles and the like.
 Unless you are massive, you probably will never be able to hide them.
 Huge revolvers are very difficult to shoot rapidly and accurately, and the muzzle blast can blind you, making it difficult to use the sights – this is unacceptable.
 Finally, if the round is too powerful, it will pass through the target (assuming that you hit them), and through lots of other things, too, which is also unacceptable.
 You have a responsibility to be reasonable in your selection of ammunition.